The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 little boy to reward his mother with a SMILE, while the tetraktys

-figure suggests MARIA is taking the initiative.
-Virgil wants to say that this
+figure rather suggests MARIA is taking the initiative.
+Virgil

-child is so extraordinary that a smile is expected as a sign of his divine
+wants to say that this child is so extraordinary that a smile is expected as a

-origin.
-In reality, however, babies do not smile after their birth at once.
+sign of his divine origin.
+In reality, however, babies do not smile after their

-until their human faculties are gradually elicited.
+their mothers until their human faculties are gradually elicited.

-love God's Son, his own image, became a human being, and the loving smile
+of love God's Son, his own image, became a human being, and the loving smile

-and peace.
+reconciliation and peace.

-The word RISU is
+The word RISU is one among 9 words which belong

 Incipe, PARVE PUER, RISU cognoscere MATREM: |